 We are seeing an explosion in the growth of the wind power industry.
-The amount of energy produced by installed wind power stations around the world is increasing at approximately 20% per year.
-This incredible demand for wind power has caused the price of wind turbines to increase considerably.
+The amount of energy produced by installed wind power stations around the world is increasing at a tremendous rate2 .
+This incredible demand for wind power has caused the price of wind turbines to increase a bit recently, but has also been a huge incentive for the construction of new and better turbines.

-Wind turbines have a long lifetime.
-Most are estimated at over twenty years.
-It is likely that with good maintenance, many will last much longer than that.
-Compared to other forms of energy, wind turbines typically have a low cost per kilowatt.
+Wind turbines have a lifetime that is usually estimated at twenty years or more.
+It is likely that with maintenance many will last much longer than that.
+Compared to other forms of energy, wind turbines typically have a relatively low cost per kilowatt-hour.
 The disadvantage of wind turbines is that the majority of the cost is incurred before and during construction, so a large investment has to be secured long before any power is generated.
-This can be contrasted with coal, where much of the cost of coal power is the operation of the plant and the acquisition of fuel.
+This can be contrasted with a coal or natural gas plant, where much of the cost of coal power is the operation of the plant and the acquisition of fuel.

-On the scale of very large nations for instance, wind power tends to average out to approximately the same output as long as the turbines are spread out geographically.
-Thus if the wind slows in one area, it should not cause the whole nation’s production to decrease too much in this situation.
+On the scale of large nations, wind power tends to average out to approximately the same output as long as the turbines are spread out geographically.
+Thus if the wind slows in one area, it should not cause the whole nation’s power production to decrease too much in this situation.

-On a global scale, it might be possible to provide baseline power with solely wind.
+On a global scale, it might be possible to one day to provide many places with a lot of relatively reliable wind power.
 The costs of maintaining a power grid capable of handling the intermittent nature of wind on that scale would be very high.
 In general this is regarded as infeasible, and other energy sources are generally used in conjunction with wind power to create a power grid.
 For instance, hydroelectric power can be ramped up to meet demand in the case where the wind dies down.

 Non Grid-Connected Wind Power